jiajianwoo/My-portfolio/README.md

 * **Actual vs. predicted closing price.**
 <img src="image/Screenshot%202021-01-26%20at%2013.46.16.png" width="400" />

+* Mean squared error is 1356.03.

-* **Another model based on LSTM autoencoder was also trained to detect anomaly on closing prices.**
+* **Another model based on LSTM autoencoder was also trained to detect closing price anomalies.**
 <img src="image/Screenshot%202021-01-26%20at%2013.46.05.png" width="450" />

 * Red points denote anomalies.
 In general, the model treats abnormally high closing prices and abrupt changes as anomalies.